ddc-java/ddc-day/_includes/ddc-abbreviations.md

 *[SoC]: Separation of Concerns
 *[SOLID]: Acronym for the combination of Single-responsibility principle, Open-closed principle, Liskov substitution principle, Interface segregation principle, Dependency inversion principle
 *[SQL]: Structured Query Language
-*[SSG]: SQL Style Guide
+*[SSD]: Solid-State Drive—a type of non-volatile storage that does not use spinning platters or other mechanical components *[SSG]: SQL Style Guide
 *[SSH]: Secure SHell protocol
 *[SSL]: Secure Sockets Layer